lab64makerspace/intro2PCBdesign/Overview & Details/README.md

 *We will NOT go into any depth concerning stripline structures, etc. because of time constraints.*

-Truth be told, it is a lot of stuff!
-IF there is something *IN PARTICULAR* that you are interested in or curious about, please let us know and, if it is in scope, we'll try to accommodate; you're probably not the only person interested, so please pitch in.
+Truth be told, it is a lot of stuff! *IF* there is something *IN PARTICULAR* that you are interested in or curious about, please let us know and, if it is in scope, we'll try to accommodate; you're probably not the only person interested, so please pitch in.

-We are interested in your feedback!
+We want your feedback!
 Please send comments, questions and suggestions to: lab64ca@ee.stanford.edu

 Please use the [issues tab](../../issues) to post questions and answer other students' questions.